payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/android-checkoutpro-sdk/integration-steps-android-checkout-pro/android-checkoutpro-integration-steps.md

   </tbody>
 </Table>

-Kindly refer to the below [link](https://docs.payu.in/docs/payu-hosted-checkout-integration-with-offers) for more details about Offer Integration.
+For more details on Offer Integration, refer to [Integration with PayU Hosted Checkout Integration](https://docs.payu.in/docs/payu-hosted-checkout-integration-with-offers)

 ## MCP Integration